TACC/agavepy/docs/index.rst

 AgavePy Documentation
 #####################

-****************
-What is AgavePy?
-****************

-AgavePy is an open source Python SDK that enables you to interact with Tapis_ (v2) services using functions in your Python scripts and REPL.
+AgavePy is an open-source Python SDK that lets you to use Tapis_ (v2) services to manage data, perform computational analysis workflows, build automations, and more, all from within Python scripts or the Python interactive REPL.

-With minimal configuration, AgavePy lets you to start running commands that implement functions equivalent to those provided by browser-based Tapis web applications or the Tapis CLI.

-All Tapis PaaS (platform as a service) administration, management, and access functions are available via AgavePy.
-AgavePy provides direct access to all
-public Tapis APIs - You can explore a service's capabilities with AgavePy, and develop Python scripts to manage resources, perform computation or analysis workflows, build automations, and more.
+You can view *and fork* the source code for AgavePy on GitHub.
+Join our community of users to provide feedback, request features, and submit your own very welcome contributions.

+***********
+About Tapis
+***********

+Tapis is an open source *Science-as-a-Service* API that powers research computing and data management workflows.
+Tapis unites high-performance computing (HPC), high-throughput computing (HTC), Cloud, and Big Data resources under a single, web-friendly REST API featuring fine-grained access control, detailed provenance, reproducibility, and scalability.

 Example: List contents of a Tapis storageSystem path
 ====================================================

-The ``Agave.files.list()`` function returns the directory contents of a Tapis storage system (similar to an S3 bucket) and path.
+To illustrate how one can use AgavePy, consider this example.
+Here, the ``Agave.files.list()`` function is used to return a Python list of the contents of a directory on a Tapis storage system.

 .. code-block:: pycon